apsis-scheduler/procstar/docs/config.rst

 A Procstar WebSocket server can also optionally require an auth token to authenticate incoming connections from Procstar instances.
-To use such a token, set the `PROCSTAR_TOKEN` environment variable for both Procstar instances and the server.
-A connection is accepted only if the token (or absence thereof) matches.
+To use such a token, set the `PROCSTAR_WS_TOKEN` environment variable for both Procstar instances and the server.
+The token itself is an arbitrary string; the default is the empty string.
+A connection is accepted only if the token matches.